 Every article on this website is like a mini-training school. use the nav bars on either side of this page to locate your area of interest or subject you need help with.

-Why selling insurance is 95 percent people business.
-This topic page will explain why, and once you read it and think about it, it should change how you sell.
+This topic page will explain to you why we need to be in the people business, and once you read it, and think about it, it should change how you sell.

 Selling insurance is an art that is learned over time.
 There are no shortcuts.
 Just like anything else in life, practice, practice, practice.